adaltas/node-shell/doc/usage/config.md

+---
+title: Configuration
+description: Configuration object for passing as an argument to the function
+keywords: ['parameters', 'node.js', 'cli', 'usage', 'config', 'configuration']
+maturity: review
+---

 # Configuration

-The configuration parameter is an object passed as an argument to the function exported by this package.
+The configuration parameter is an object passed as an argument to the function which is exported by this package.

 ```js
 parameters = require("parameters")
 app = parameters(config)
 ```

-The root properties are:
+## The root properties

 * `commands` (object)
   Group the parameters into a specific command.
 Support object and array notation.
-If defined as an object, keys correpond to the "name" properties.
+If defined as an object, keys correspond to the "name" properties.
 If defined as an array, the "name" property is required.
 * `load` (function|string)
   Function or a module referencing the function to load modules, the default